UW-CAMP/SexOfSexPartners/README.md

 **Option 2: Run specified files**

 ***Step A: Prepare Data Sets***
 In order, run the scripts “SoSP_00_packages” and “SoSP_01_prepare”.
-As previously in Option 1, before calling in data, ensure that the directory location is correct on line 25 of the “SoSP_01_prepare” file.
+As previously stated in Option 1, before calling in data, ensure that the directory location is correct on line 25 of the “SoSP_01_prepare” file.
 After completing this, you have generated the clean data files to conduct the analyses of your choosing.

 ***Step B: Run Project Analyses***
 After completing Step A once, you will save local copies of the data sets used by the remaining project files in the project.
 You may now run the remaining scripts based on which specific analyses are of interest.
-Analyses scripts are “SoSP_02_analyses”.
+Analyses are in the scrips “SoSP_02_analyses”.
 Finally, you can run "SoSP_03_tables_figures" to generate the figures and data for the tables used in the manuscript.

 You have now completed the steps to replicate all analyses used in this manuscript.
 For any questions, please email Steven Goodreau at goodreau@uw.edu.